guillaumefe/autodiag/README.md

 # Autodiag
-Use this application to monitor the health of your loved ones.
+Use this application to daily monitor the health of your loved ones.